 All dogs go to heaven—except the ones that stay behind on earth to haunt humans forever more.
 Is that not how the full saying goes?
-Maybe it should, because reports of animal hauntings aren't as uncommon as you would think (which might be "very, very uncommon," if you're not the
+Maybe it should, because reports of animal hauntings aren't as uncommon as you would think (which might be "very uncommon," if you're not the supernatural type).

 1. The Knickerbocker Hotel — Linesville, PA